sertxudeveloper/Lyra/Lyra Documentation.md

 Slug::make('Slug')->sluglify('title'),
 ```

-The slug will be automatically created while you're typing in the origin field, in this case the "Text" field.
-This will only occour if there wasn't any previous value in the slug field at the moment of accessing the form.
+The slug will be automatically created while you're typing in the origin field, in this case, the "Text" field.
+This will only occur if there wasn't any previous value in the slug field at the moment of accessing the form.

 ### Boolean Field
 This field is used to represent a boolean value, it shows a :heavy_check_mark: when the value is true, and a :x: if the value is false.